Health Department: Seven regional counties have new COVID-19 deaths; 15 in Westmoreland, nine in Blair

 Westmoreland County had 15 new deaths attributed to the virus, Blair County had nine and Clearfield County had five, bringing those counties’ total death tolls to 632, 273 and 109, respectively.

 Two new deaths were reported in Cambria County, which now has a total tally of 371.
-Somerset, Bedford and Indiana counties each had one new death reported, reaching 182, 124 and 152, respectively.
+Somerset, Bedford and Indiana counties each had one new death, reaching 182, 124 and 152, respectively.

 Statewide, the Department of Health reported 3,930 additional positive cases of COVID-19 and attributed 157 new deaths to the virus.
 The state’s totals now stand at 865,604 cases and 22,396 deaths.